sebastian-kaltenbach/linturtle/RULES.md

 --- | ---
 ElementConnectionChecker | Checks, if elements consist of required connections.
 ElementNameConventionChecker | Checks, if elements consist of correct name conventions.
-TaskConnectionConnectionLimitationChecker | Checks, if tasks only have a single incoming and outgoing connection.
+TaskConnectionLimitationChecker | Checks, if tasks only have a single incoming and outgoing connection.
 OugoingGatewaySequenceFlowsNameChecker | Checks, if post gateways sequence flows contain a name declaration.
 EventBasedGatewayOnlyEventsChecker | Checks, if event-based gateways only end into event elements (outgoing).